jcolomb/gintonic-blog/text/survey_analysis_report2.md

 In general, researchers reacted very positively to the project.
 Surprisingly, about half of the participants preferred one template, while the other half preferred the other one (see Fig. 2, participants had to choose one or the other template).
-This preference was highly correlated with the similarity of the template to the structure they presently use (Pearson Chi-square, p−value = 2.23e−06).
+This preference was highly correlated with the similarity of the template to the structure they presently use (Pearson Chi-square, p−value = 2.23e−06, no correction for mulitple tests was performed).
 However, we could not identify any notable effect of career stage or research domain on this preference, or any effect of this preference on willingness to use such a template.
 In particular, computer scientists do not seem to differ from wet-lab researchers in these aspects.